Qasrawi03Ghassan/ITG-training-tasks/README.md

   - If the user enters correct credentials, show "Login successful" message.
 (Correct username is "admin" and password is "12345")

 ### 💡 Added functionalities
+- Red exclamation marks will appear behind each label when trying to login and a field is empty.
 - Password show and hide button.
 - Entering correct credentials will redirect the user after 2 seconds to the home page.
 - External links to sign in using Github, Gmail, or Outlook accounts.
 - Responsiveness.